 3. Go For Comfortable Outfits

-When you have hot flashes, quite often, dressing in layers and wearing breathable clothing is essential.
+When you often have hot flashes, dressing in layers and wearing breathable clothing is essential.
 The same goes for hot and sore feet.
 If you must stay out for long hours, wear cotton socks of breathable fabric.
 It will help to keep your feet clean and well-ventilated and also help in absorbing moisture.

 You must also use bed cloths at night that can absorb moisture.
 In this way, your body temperature will be in control, and you can lessen instances of hot feet and hot flashes, too.